 After his work for Universal Genève, which lasted until the mid-1960s, several Swiss watch companies approached the young designer.
 First there was Omega, for whom Gerald Genta revamped the Constellation collection.
 Audemars Piguet followed in 1970, commissioning him to design the Royal Oak, which is now their most iconic model.
 Patek Philippe, hoping to benefit from Genta’s flair for balanced design and his creative energy, also approached the designer, resulting in the design of the Patek Philippe Nautilus.
 From then on, it was clear that some of the most expensive watches in the world were made of steel.

-In second place among the most expensive Audemars Piguet watches is a Royal Oak, aka the pinnacle of Genta’s career.
+In fifth place among the most expensive Audemars Piguet watches is a Royal Oak, aka the pinnacle of Genta’s career.
 However, this is not just any watch, but his own Royal Oak – and therefore the only example on the market that was in his possession.
 The Audemars Piguet archives confirm that this watch was acquired by Genta on 15 May, 1978.
 It was also the only reference 5402 in stainless steel with a gold bezel ever offered at auction.
 According to Phillips, the bezel was made in Gérald Genta’s workshop.

 Gerald Genta’s Royal Oak ‘Jumbo’ Ref.
 5402